A Basildon Chronology|

 company which was built about 50 yards to the east on the corner of the new junction with Timberlog

 F.W.
 Woolworth & Co Ltd. open a shop at 23 Town Square, Basildon.
-Prior to opening, the popular
+Prior to opening, from 1958 the

-store, later known as Woolworths, sold its goods from a specially adapted mobile van often parked
+chain store, later branded as Woolworths, offered its goods in a self-service mobile shop adapted

 The Mecca Ltd run Locarno Ballroom in Blenheim House, Market Pavement, Basildon opens.
 With a